SumoLogic/sumologic-otel-collector/docs/Installation.md

       - for Systemd:

         - the script is going to get [Systemd service configuration](../examples/systemd/otelcol-sumo.service) and place it as `/etc/systemd/system/otelcol-sumo.service`
-        - create a `opentelemetry` user and group which will be used to run the service
+        - create a `otelcol-sumo` user and group which will be used to run the service
         - enable `otelcol-sumo` service
         - start `otelcol-sumo` service